-Russia's prime minister and likely next president, Vladimir Putin, says he is still deciding whether to run again in 2018.
+Vladimir Putin, Russia's prime minister and likely next president, is considering running for office again in 2018, RIA Novosti reported.

 While he stressed that his immediate priority was the next presidential election on March 4, Putin did not rule out standing for what would be his fourth term in six years' time.